trampgeek/moodle-filter_ace_inline/README.md

     a button labelled by default `Try it!` allows the student to execute the current state of the code and observe the outcome.
 With sufficient ingenuity on the part of the author, graphical output and images can be displayed, too.
-The student is not able to enter standard input so this filter does not provide a fully interactive shell, although the author can pre-define 'canned' standard input and even supply pseudo text files to be read by the code.
+By adding additional html elements and linking the \<pre> element to them, the author can allow users to enter standard input to the run and even upload files.

+It should be noted that the 'interactive' elements are interactive only in the sense that the user can edit and run them; the user cannot interact with the code while it is running.

 The plugin requires the CodeRunner plugin to be installed first, since that furnishes the Ace editor required for filter operations.